tomaj/prepositioner/README.md

 Known issue
 -----------

-1. each new language has to be in *Tomaj\Prepositioner* namespace
+1. each new language has to be in *Tomaj\Prepositioner\Language* namespace if you would like to use Factory